KD4Z/md380tools-vm/README.md

 Noteable features:

   Runs under Windows or OS-X hosts using the free VirtualBox host software.
-Runs under VMware as well, though I can't help you there.
+Runs under VMware as well.
+Use the Optional Image mentioned above.

   Able to update radios when not connected to the internet, great for laptops.